What can I do when I face injustice?

 The word grabs the reader and catches in the throat.
 It conjures up the idea of someone being here one minute and gone the next.
 What is it like to live in a world where all the godly have disappeared?

 2 Everyone utters lies to his neighbor; with flattering lips and a double heart they speak.
-(Psalm 12:2 ESV)

 Lies pop up everywhere.

-When God feels far away can we expect anyone to tell the truth?
+Can we expect anyone to tell the truth?

 Do people owe us the truth?